Gussie Busch: Anheuser-Busch

 After learning the family business, Busch became superintendent of Anheuser-Busch brewing operations in 1924 and head of the brewing division after his father's death in 1934.
 After his older brother Adolphus Busch III died in 1946, August A. Jr. succeeded him as president and CEO.

 August Busch led the company to become the largest brewery in the world by 1957, surpassing previous leaders Pabst Brewing Company and Joseph Schlitz Brewing Company.
 He expanded from a single brewery in St. Louis to nine nationwide.
 By 1973, Anheuser-Busch had annual "aggregate beer sales of 26,522,000 barrels".
 In 1964, production at the St. Louis facility alone reached the ten million barrels-per-year mark.

 Described as a showman and salesman, Busch began using the Clydesdale horse-and-wagon team in 1933, putting them into service to commemorate the end of Prohibition by having a team "haul the first case of Budweiser down Pennsylvania Avenue for delivery to President Franklin D. Roosevelt at the White House".
 He made their image part of the company logo and had them appear regularly at public events.

 In May 1975, Busch was forced to step down as CEO and chairman of the company after a boardroom coup led by his son, August Busch III.
-In recent months, he had become increasingly difficult to work with due to his grief over the loss of his youngest daughter at the end of 1974.
+In prior months, he had become increasingly difficult to work with due to his grief over the loss of his youngest daughter at the end of 1974.
 He was allowed to remain president of the Cardinals and use the company perks associated with that job only if he represented the move as voluntary on his part.

-A year after being forced out, Busch considered working with the R.J.
-Reynolds Tobacco Company on a hostile takeover in an attempt to regain his leadership, but decided he could not be the one to take the company away from the family, a move that was not made public for ten years.
+A year after being forced out, Busch considered working with the R. J. Reynolds Tobacco Company on a hostile takeover in an attempt to regain his leadership, but decided he could not be the one to take the company away from the family, a move that was not made public for ten years.
 The extent to which Busch had been sidelined was not publicly known during his lifetime.
 Divisions in the Busch family resulting from the coup persisted for decades and played a part in InBev's 2008 takeover of the company.